Here are some best practices for protecting yourself from COVID-19 viral infection Corrie Marinaro, ND.

 The body will take up a boatload of Vitamin C when it is fighting infection.
 When it stops absorbing it, we know that the immune system is saturated and good-to-go.
 FYI, this intervention, like Echinacea, works best at the first signs of a cold.

 Please note that if you have an upper GI condition such as GERD, esophagitis, or gastric ulcer, Vitamin C as ascorbic acid may be irritating to your stomach.
 You may tolerate Vitamin C “buffered” with other minerals not to be acidic.

 Adults: 2,000 mg daily for prevention, 1,000 mg every hour to bowel tolerance if cold or flu symptoms develop

-Pregnant/lactating women: 1,000 mg twice daily, not advisable for pregnant women to take Vitamin C to bowel tolerance
+Pregnant & Lactating Patients: 1,000 mg twice daily, not advisable for pregnant patients to take Vitamin C to bowel tolerance

-Vitamin A: this vitamin is directly anti-viral as well as playing several important roles in a healthy immune response.
-Please note that the form that is useful for the immune system is the retinol, not carotenoid, form.
-Please also note that Vitamin A (like Vitamin D) is fat-soluble and should be taken with food for optimal absorption.
+This vitamin is directly anti-viral as well as playing several important roles in a healthy immune response.
+Please note that the form that is useful for the immune system is retinol, not carotenoid.
+Please also note that Vitamin A, like Vitamin D, is fat-soluble and should be taken with food for optimal absorption.

 Adults: 20,000 IU daily for prevention or as included in an immune support formula

 Children: 5,000 IU daily or as included in an immune-support formula